By The Thai Experience

-3. Now that the chillies are dry enough place them into the pestle and mortar with the salt and grind until it is a paste, slowly adding the garlic, shallots, lemongrass, coriander roots and galangal.
+3. Now that the chillies are dry enough place them into the pestle and mortar with the salt and grind until it is a paste, slowly adding the garlic, shallots, lemongrass and galangal.

 4. Once everything is a paste, add the powdered seeds and shrimp paste and bash until it is thoroughly mixed.

 Hints: Do not roast coriander seeds and cumin seeds together as they do not get roasted at the same amount of time.
 Also chopped your lemongrass and galangal small so they are easier to turn into a paste

 Marinated Pork Collar